John D Morton: Early life

-electric eels
+Electric Eels

 John Morton founded the band electric eels in 1972.
 The other original members were his friends Dave E McManus and Brian McMahon.
 The impetus for finally becoming an actual band being after they'd been to see a Captain Beefheart and his Magic Band gig and were unimpressed enough by the support band (Youngstown's Left End) that they decided they could do better themselves.
 "Me and Davie, or me and Brian, or me, Brian and Davie went to see Captain Beefheart, and Left End were playing.
 And they were real bad.
 And I said that we could do better than that.
 We started practicing on the back porch.
 I played guitar and Brian played piano cause he didn't want to play guitar.
 We figured Davie could sing cause he didn't do anything else.
 We had our ideas about playing anti-music back then."
 The band only played out 5 times.
 The first two times were in Columbus, Ohio, where they'd relocated "because John thought his life in danger from a jealous husband.
 The rest of us just followed as usual."
 Their last three shows were after returning to Cleveland.
 A few years after the eels called it quits, Rough Trade released the band's debut, a 7" single, Agitated b/w Cyclotron, released in the UK during 1978, at the height of punk rock music attaining mainstream attention on an international level like never before.
 Both sides were recorded during one of the band's many rehearsals, with the original Rough Trade single release version of Agitated being put to tape on May 25, 1975.

-Ohio Bands After electric eels
+Ohio bands after Electric Eels

 In late 1979, Morton formed a short lived band, "XX.
 You could put anything between the X's, like "Appearing tonight, "X 'Charles Manson and the Family' X" In our short 6-month career we played out 4 times, recorded two 45s on Drome Records.
 We were a very tight band, not by design.
 Tony (Anton) Fier added a lot of professionalism with his work on the drumbo kit."
 A fake band photo with no actual members was also circulated and appeared on the back of one of the band's two Drome Records singles.

 Johnny and the Dicks were also formed in 1979, a performance art group who performed to a pre-recorded soundtrack, including You're Full of Shit recorded with Morton and The Styrenes, another band that Morton has played with at various times over the years in Cleveland and New York (most recently on their 2010 Dymaxion US Tour of 2010).
 Johnny and the Dicks played gigs in DC, Buffalo and Cleveland, ultimately releasing an "album" with no record, just the cover art.